An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 John pulled a chair and had another sip while turning the TV on.

 “Temperature is in the low forties and we expect it to stay like this for the whole week…it will be a cold winter, folks”.
 “Yeah, thanks for the late breaking news!” and switched the channel.

 “Financial markets took a dive today folks, at the news that Chinese economy will only grow at a rate of 5.7%, much lower than most of the Analysts predicted.
 On the other hand, the Bank of China announced unprecedented reforms to the lending policies trying this way to stimulate an economy which everybody in the world fears will start sputtering and come to a stall after years of robust growth”.

 He was now “eyes and ears” at the news and immediately opened the Financial Section of the Newspaper on the table.
 “Glenworth Financials” lost three dollars and forty three cents per share between three and four o’clock yesterday.
 This was totally unexpected especially after the steady growth recorded over the past five years, growth mainly due to the opening of the Shanghai Office and exposure to the immense Chinese market.

 “This doesn’t make sense.
 It is an emotional sell.
 People are selling based on the news…Hmm, maybe it’s time to buy few shares” and a large conspiring smile showed up on the left corner of his mouth.
-“Maybe it’s time to buy” and John took another sip out of the cup and continued digging into the written material.
+“Maybe it’s time to buy”; John took another sip out of the cup and continued digging into the written material.